weenhanceit/infrastructure/README.md

 ```

 ## TLS (formerly SSL)
-All Internet traffic should be encrypted.
+All Internet traffic should be encrypted,
-To be good citizens,
+if you want to be a good citizen.
-we get certificates from [Let's Encrypt](https://letsencrypt.org),
+We get certificates from [Let's Encrypt](https://letsencrypt.org),
 using the [EFF's Certbot](https://certbot.eff.org).
 You should read the documentation for both of those
-before you run these scripts.
+before you run the scripts to create HTTPS sites.

 Certbot needs a running web server,
 and these scripts require that the web server be responding to port 80.
 So you have to do the above installation steps
+to create the site for HTTP
 before proceeding with the rest of this section.

 [Currently TLS is scripted for Rails sites only.]